stackhpc/ansible-slurm-appliance/ansible/roles/persist_hostkeys/README.md

 # persist_hostkeys

-Save hostkeys to persistent storage and restore them after a rebuild/reimage.
+Idempotently generates a persistent set of hostkeys and restores them after a rebuild/reimage.

 Add hosts to the `persist_hostkeys` group to enable.

-This role has no variables but hosts in this group must have `appliances_state_dir` defined as a directory they can write to on persistent storage.
+All hosts in group will share the same set hostkeys.